President Trump Executive Orders

 ***Translations coming soon***

-In many instances, we note that international travel may be risky for some people.
+In many instances below, we note that international travel may be risky for some people.
 Nevertheless, we appreciate that there are times when travel may be a necessity.
 To know the individualized risk of international travel to you, please consult with a reputable immigration attorney before leaving the United States.
 For additional guidance or for a referral to a culturally competent attorney, contact Immigration Equality at: www.immigrationequality.org/contact.
+While we are committed to answering everyone’s questions as soon as possible, please note that we have experienced a great increase in the demand for our legal services.
+Please be patient.

-I am originally from Iran, Iraq, Libya, Somalia, Sudan, Syria, or Yemen, but now I am a U.S. citizen.
-Does the Muslim and Refugee Ban affect me?
+I am originally from Iran, Libya, Somalia, Sudan, Syria, or Yemen, but now I am a U.S. citizen.
+Do the Muslim and Refugee Bans affect me?

-I am originally from Iran, Iraq, Libya, Somalia, Sudan, Syria, or Yemen, but now I am a permanent resident of the U.S. How does the Muslim and Refugee Ban affect me?
+I am originally from Iran, Libya, Somalia, Sudan, Syria, or Yemen, but now I am a permanent resident of the U.S. Does the Muslim and Refugee Ban affect me?

-I am NOT from one of the seven banned countries.
+I am NOT from one of the six banned countries.
 How does the Muslim and Refugee Ban affect me?

-If you are living in the United States with lawful status and you are not from one of the banned nations, your ability to enter or re-enter the United States should not have changed.
-However, the Ban itself was arbitrary in nature and deeply disconcerting.
-That is, the President repeatedly indicated that its purpose was to target Muslims, which is not a legitimate government interest.
-In addition, the Executive Order states that additional countries may be added to the list of banned nations.
-Given how broad the previous Executive Orders have been, we have concerns about future Executive Orders that may be issued.
-And, where federal courts are reviewing the constitutionality of the travel ban, it may well be that the President simply re-writes it.
-If so, a new Order might well create different and additional restrictions.
-International travel for anyone who is not a U.S. citizen may carry risks.
+If you are living in the United States with lawful status and you are not from one of the banned nations, your ability to enter or reenter the United States should not have changed.
+However, the travel bans were deeply disconcerting.
+That is, the President repeatedly indicated during his campaign that the purpose of the bans was to target Muslims, which is not a legitimate government interest.
+In addition, the Executive Orders state that more countries may be added to the list of banned nations in the future.
+Given how broad the previous Executive Orders have been, we have concerns about future Orders that may be issued.
+In short, international travel for anyone who is not a U.S. citizen may carry risks.

-We also note that we have heard some reports of visa holders, green card holders, and some citizens targeted by border patrol for invasive questioning.
+Unfortunately, we have heard some reports of visa holders, green card holders, and some citizens targeted by border patrol for invasive questioning.
 However, most of the reports we have heard were from individuals who were eventually admitted into the United States.
-Immigration Equality is committed to fighting the Muslim and Refugee Ban and any new restrictions on LGBTQ and HIV-positive immigrants.
+Immigration Equality is committed to fighting the Muslim and Refugee Bans and any new restrictions on LGBTQ and HIV-positive immigrants.
 If you or your family members have been stopped at the border for more than three hours, contact Immigration Equality for help.

 Refugees and Asylum Seekers